pratama92/visitor_counter_experimental/README.md

 * Use configurable session duration and visit cost
 * Detect and recognize visitors using face recognition
 * Register new visitors with a face sample
-* Associate visitors with their visits
+* Store visitor and face data locally
-* Select and view visits by date
+* View visits by date
 * Display daily visitor totals
 * Mark visits as valid or invalid
 * Keep invalid records for historical tracking
-* Store application data locally for offline use
+* Operate without requiring an internet connection

 ## Technology